FedeDP/libmodule/docs/src/pubsub.rst

 These pubsub messages are automatically sent by libmodule when matching functions are called, eg: |br|
 * LOOP_STARTED(STOPPED) is sent whenever a loop starts(stops) looping.
 It is useful to actually start(stop) your pubsub messagging (eg: one module waits on LOOP_STARTED to send a pubsub message to another module, and so on...).
 It won't have any valued fields, except for type. |br|
 * MODULE_STARTED(STOPPED) is sent whenever a module starts/resumes(stops/pauses).
 Again this is useful to inform other modules that a new module is available. |br|
-It will have valued type and sender fields; sender will be set to started(stopped) module.
+It will have valued type and sender fields; sender will be set to started(stopped) module; it will be NULL though when a module is stopped by deregistering it.

 Finally, note that system messages with valued sender won't be sent to modules that actually generated the message.